sesyul/CANDU-SCWR/README.md

 The five repertories contain inputs which were developped in support of a nuclear engineering MscA at Polytechnique Montréal.
 The thesis carries a coupled thermalhydraulic neutronic study of the CANDU-SCWR, a IVth generation reactor cooled with supercritical water.
 The design considered uses all the features proposed before 2020.
-The code used are DRAGON5/DONJON5 (neutronics) and CATHENA (thermalhydraulics).
+The codes used are DRAGON5/DONJON5 (neutronics) and CATHENA (thermalhydraulics).
 DRAGON5 and DONJON5 are developped in Polytechnique Montréal, more information is available at https://www.polymtl.ca/merlin/.
 CATHENA is owned by Canadian Nuclear Laboratories (CNL), its use is restricted therefore the executable is not available here.